UAW LOCAL 4811 BYLAWS

 Article 24, General

 Section 1.
-All Local Union Officers, Committees, Stewards and other members handling funds or other property of the Union shall, at the completion of their duties, turn over all papers, documents, funds, and/or other union property to the properly constituted Local Union Officers.
+All Local Union Officers, Committees, Stewards and other members handling funds or other property of the Local Union shall, at the completion of their duties, turn over any and all such papers, documents, funds, and other Local Union property to the properly constituted Local Union Officers.